 Mille-Feuille Nabe 13

 • Pour the soup broth into the pot with the cabbage and pork layers.
 If you are cooking at the table, bring the pot to the table.
-Otherwise, you can start cooking on the stove.
+Otherwise, start cooking it on the stove (see below).

 Mille-Feuille Nabe 14